-It is a pity Napier concocted the term “logarithm”, as it gives the impression of something quite complicated*, when in reality the idea behind logarithms was something really quite simple.
+It is a pity Napier concocted the term “logarithm”, as this convoluted word gives the impression of something quite complicated; when in reality the idea behind logarithms is something really quite simple.

 [* As with so many things in maths and physics, naming really has let the side down.
 Badly named things – like Chaos Theory, Imaginary Numbers, and Logarithms – have only ever served to confuse]

-What Napier effectively did – although he might not have thought about it this way himself – was to build a simple relationship between “step-size” and “number of steps”.
-A geometric progression progresses by the base ratio, and so this base ratio is the step-size.
-While the exponents/powers progress in a simple counting fashion, so these exponents are the number of steps.
+What Napier effectively did – although he might not have thought about it this way himself – was to build a simple relationship between “incremental step-size” and “number of steps”.
+A geometric progression progresses by the base ratio, and so this base ratio is effectively the size of each incremental step.
+And since the exponents/powers progress in a simple counting fashion, this means that the exponent is simply the number of incremental steps.

-Simple though this idea was, the real juice came in Napier’s execution of the idea; Napier understood that to create a practical and usable table, the step-size needed to be very small.
+Simple though this idea was, the real juice came in Napier’s execution of the idea; Napier understood that to create a practical and usable table, the incremental step-size needed to be very very small.

 This progression fills in the gaps, as Napier had wanted, by making the progression very fine-grained.
-But the interesting thing about starting at 1 and using this tiny fine-grained step-size, is that if we take exactly 10 million of these steps (each of size 1/10million), the corresponding number in the underlying geometric progression is 2.718281828459045……..
+But the interesting thing about starting at 1 and using this tiny incremental step, is that if we take exactly 10 million of these steps (each of size 1/10million), the corresponding number in the underlying geometric progression turns out to be 2.718281828459045……

-So we see that a very small growth rate applied an exact number of times leads to “e”….
+So we see that a very small incremental change applied an exact number of times generates the number “e”…

 Continuous Compound Interest

-In the late 1600s the Swiss Mathematician Jacob Bernoulli discovered “e” when he was examining the difference between a simple interest payment after a fixed term, and the continuous payment and compounding of accumulated interest into the principal amount (on which future interest is paid), during the entirety of the fixed term.
+In the late 1600s the Swiss Mathematician Jacob Bernoulli discovered “e” when he compared the difference between a simple interest payment after a single fixed term, versus the continuous payment of interest and the subsequent compounding effect over the entirety of the fixed term.

 Bernoulli found that, an interest rate of 100% per annum compounded annually grows $100 into $200 in one year, but if it is compounded every 6 months then the $100 grows into $225 after one year, and compounding every 3 months grows the $100 into $244.14.
-This process of reducing the compounding period and increasing the number of periods can be taken to infinity (so that we are compounding every micro second), but Bernoulli found that the number doesn’t grow and grow; instead it converges to $271.83.
+This process — of reducing the compounding period while simultaneously increasing the number of periods — can effectively be taken to infinity; but what interested Bernoulli the most was that in doing so the number doesn’t grow and grow; but instead it ultimately converges on $271.83.
 Bernoulli found that continuous compound interest follows the formula

 A = P( 1 + r/n )n